zblz/naima/docs/fitting.rst

 observed spectrum.
 It must take two parameters: an array of the free parameters of the model, and the data table.

-`gammafit` includes several models in the `gammafit.models` module that make it easier to fit common functional forms for spectra (`models.PowerLaw`, `models.ExponentialCutoffPowerLaw`, `models.BrokenPowerLaw`, and `models.LogParabola`), as well as several radiative models (see :ref:`radiative`
+`naima` includes several models in the `naima.models` module that make it easier to fit common functional forms for spectra (`models.PowerLaw`, `models.ExponentialCutoffPowerLaw`, `models.BrokenPowerLaw`, and `models.LogParabola`), as well as several radiative models (see :ref:`radiative`